https://invisible-island.net/ncurses/man/

 If ch is any other nonprintable character, it is drawn in printable

-including attributes, can be copied from one place to another using
+identifier.
+(A chtype can be copied from place to place using

 winch(3x) and waddch.)
 See curs_attr(3x) for values of predefined

-video attribute constants that can be usefully OR'ed with characters.
+constants that can be usefully "or"ed with characters.
+A ch whose

 echochar and wechochar are equivalent to calling (w)addch followed by

-(w)refresh. curses interprets these functions as a hint that only a
+functions as a hint to its optimizer that only a single character cell

-considerable performance gain may be enjoyed by employing them.
+characters, a considerable performance gain may be enjoyed by employing

 Forms-Drawing Characters